 It’s important to take the time to get high quality, professional photos of your pewter if you’ll be selling it online or using photos to advertise.
 The photo of the item can make or break a sale.
 Photographs should have good lighting and focus to accentuate color and texture.
 The surface condition of the pewter is very important to buyers, so take notice of dents, scratches, or random patches of corrosion; these will decrease the value of the object.
 On the other hand, a thorough chemical cleaning, some polishing, and the proper discoloration can be major selling points.
 Also, don’t forget to call attention to any touch or capacity marks to ensure authenticity.

 Pewter is an alloy of tin and lead.
+So is Pewter worth anything?
 While it doesn’t have the metallurgical value of silver or gold, it can be worth a significant sum depending on its age, condition, and manufacturer.
 Check for marks, clean your pewter well, and you can sell it — through an antique dealer or on eBay are two of the easiest options.